 We identify commercial flights by enriching the information provided in the FlightRadar24 data with matched information from departure and arrival airports, airline operators and the aircraft features from several publicly available sources, as follows:

-Airport of departure and arrival: We have derived a subset of airports by matching IATA Airports Codes with an open source database hosted on the Github platform to add information including the airport name and geographical location.
+Airport of departure and arrival: We have derived a subset of airports by matching International Air Transport Association (IATA)_Airports Codes with an open source database hosted on the Github platform to add information including the airport name and geographical location.
 Not all airports have an IATA identification code, however airports with scheduled commercial traffic air service will have an IATA code to facilitate booking.
 The results of the matching exercise provide an airport-to-airport matching structure that can be queried at different levels of detail and geographical aggregates.

 Airline Operator: For the airline operator we use a list of passenger airlines extracted from Wikipedia to identify commercial passenger airlines and differentiate this subset in the database.
 This list includes airlines in operation that offer regular (usually scheduled) services to paying passengers from the general public.

-Aircraft: When known, the aircraft model used during the flight in the FlightRadar24 database is identified by the ICAO code.
+Aircraft: When known, the aircraft model used during the flight in the FlightRadar24 database is identified by the International Civil Aviation Organisation (ICAO) code.
 We have webscraped aircraft characteristics including the official seat capacity/payload of different aircraft models from a number of databases published online, namely DOC8643, airwar.ru and airliners.net, and converted these unstructured information into a structured data set.

 Estimation of a Passenger Capacity Index